dowjcr/rooms/README.md

 # Downing College JCR Room Balloting System

 This system manages the allocation of college rooms during ballot weekend.
-It comprises a web application, which allows a student to view and select their room, and calculates room pricing automatically according to the Room Pricing Policy 2018.
+It comprises a web application, which allows a student to view and select their room, and calculates room pricing automatically according to the Room Pricing Policy 2019.

 <img src="https://github.com/cjoc/cjoc.github.io/raw/master/jcr-rbs.png">

 ## Installation

-These instructions are confirmed to work on Ubuntu 18.04 LTS.
-The same method will work on any Linux distribution, but you might have to change some of the paths below as appropriate.
 Change into the desired installation directory then clone this repository:

 ```bash
 $ git clone https://github.com/dowjcr/rooms